rid181198/rid181198/README.md

 ### Hi there 👋

 🌱 I’m Ridhesh.
-I like to program stuff, solve problems, work on big datasets, and build ML models and web applications.
+I like to program stuff, solve problems, work on big datasets, build ML models and web applications and learn new techs.
 This GitHub profile includes some of the projects I worked on.
 Besides that, I love sports, cycling, painting, and chess in my free time.

 I want to mention the key highlighted projects: Flask stock prediction app, Flask market, GoDaddy micro business density